kLayz3/Go4-Unpack-Generator/README.md

 # Enter *Parspecc* #
 Parspecc declares structures in a separate, .spec file which the lexer and parser examine and convert into C++ classes.
-Parsed classes can, and generally will, compose other class instances, with the main structure being derived from `EVENT {}` block, and shall be a singleton as a field in the `TGo4EventElement` declaration.
+Parsed classes can, and generally will, compose other class instances, with the main structures being derived from `EVENT(...) {}` blocks, and shall be singletons as a field members in the `TGo4EventElement` declaration.

-The lexer and parser are written by using the macro system of Rust programming language.
+The lexer and parser are written by using the extensive macro system of Rust programming language.

 ## Prerequisites ##
 1. Install Rust: